kdrozd/my.tech.blog.at.hashnode/cl1167cq700kjlgnv7gt90pqt.md

 Still, the design and implementation of non-trivial language take "few days".

-Xtext is not the only one but more practical (in development) is my go-to choice. https://langium.org/ may be another one soon.
+Xtext is not the only one, but more practical (in development) is my go-to choice. https://langium.org/ may be another one soon.

 ## Projectional DSL